 The University is accredited by the Higher Learning Commission.

-The University offers a bachelor of science in packaging engineering technology that prepares students for professional careers in packaging engineering and management.
+The University offers a bachelor of science (BS) in packaging engineering technology that prepares students for professional careers in packaging engineering and management.

 The Packaging Engineering Technology Program combines classroom learning with hands-on experiences.
 Students explore the technical use of equipment to learn design techniques and to gain an understanding of management practices.
 The program offers a number of options for specialization, from manufacturing or mechanical technology to graphic/commercial art or marketing.